needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsHostingServices.md

 You can deploy Asset Hosting Services into a server environment by running in batch mode (headless) to host content for both intranet- and internet-facing Unity application clients.

 ## Setup
-This article details the initial setup of Asset Hosting Services for your Project.
+This article details the initial setup of Asset Hosting Services for your project.
 While the setup guide focuses on Editor workflows, you can use the API to configure Hosting Services by setting the [`HostingServicesManager`](../api/UnityEditor.AddressableAssets.HostingServices.HostingServicesManager.html) property of the [`AddressableAssetSettings`](../api/UnityEditor.AddressableAssets.Settings.AddressableAssetSettings.html) class.

 ### Configuring a new Hosting Service
 Use the **Hosting window** to add, configure, and enable new Hosting Services.
 In the Editor, select **Window** > **Asset Management** > **Addressables** > **Hosting**, or click the **Tools** > **Hosting Services** button from the **Addressables Groups** window menu to access the **Addressables Hosting** window.